Amra Ram

-Early life Education and First Job
+Early life and education

-Amra Ram was born into a farming family on 5 August 1955 to Rami Devi and Devi in Mundwara village, Sikar District, Rajasthan.
-He is the fourth child of seven siblings.
-For schooling, he attended Govt.
-Primary School, Mundwara and Bajaj School, Kasi Ka Bas, Sikar, Govt.
-Shri Kalyan School, and Sikar for HSC.
-In 1973 Amra Ram joined Shri Kalyan Govt.
-College, there he studied for B.Sc. degree and in 1976 he went to Gorakhpur University, where he earned his Bachelor of Education (B.Ed.) degree.
-In 1979, he returned to Shri Kalyan Govt.
-College and earned his M.Com degree in EAFM subject.
+He was born into a Jat family on 5 August 1955 to Rami Devi and Dallaram in Mundwara village, Sikar District, Rajasthan.
+His early education started at Govt.
+Primary School, Mundwara, followed by Govt.
+Shri Kalyan School for his higher secondary education.
+In 1973, he enrolled at Shri Kalyan Govt.
+College, where he obtained a B.Sc. degree.
+In 1976, he went to Gorakhpur University, earning a Bachelor of Education (B.Ed.) degree.
+Returning to Shri Kalyan Govt.
+College in 1979, he furthered his academic pursuits, culminating in an M.Com degree with a specialisation in EAFM (Economics, Accounting, and Financial Management).

-Amra Ram participated in the sport of Kabbadi, playing for Rajasthan in the National Open Championship held in Simoga, Karnataka in 1971.
+He participated in the sport of kabbadi, playing for Rajasthan in the National Open Championship held in Simoga, Karnataka in 1971.

-After completing the college, he started the job of a government teacher in 1982.
-During this, He taught at the Dhod and Nagawa School.
-Soon he left the job and actively joined activism and politics.

-Students Politics
+Political career

+Student politics

-While studying in college, he joined the Students Federation of India (SFI), the student organization of Communist Party of India (Marxist).
+While studying in college, he joined the Students Federation of India (SFI), the student organisation of the Communist Party of India (Marxist).
 He was elected Students Union President of Shri Kalyan Govt.
 College under the banner of SFI in 1979.
 At that time, Shri Kalyan Govt.
-College was the second largest college in Rajasthan on the basis of students strength.
-In the same year he was elected State Vice President of SFI's Rajasthan Unit.
+College was the second largest college in Rajasthan based on student's strength.

-Political career